-- (1) A poster must be displayed with the ChemE Cube on the day of the competition.
+- i) A poster must be displayed with the ChemE Cube on the day of the competition.
 Most of your team's technical description of your cube belongs on the Poster, including all references.
 Important distinction: the Ad should be an overall summary of your product; the Pitch is the business case for your product; the Poster is where the technical descriptions go.
-See template provided by RAPID on www.aiche.org/chemecube2023 for a place to start.
+See template provided by RAPID on www.aiche.org/chemecube2024 for a place to start.
 All teams should use the poster template.
-This poster should clearly describe: - (a) Unique and innovative features of the cube - (b) Cube design description, drawings, and testing results - (c) PI and MCPI elements of the cube - (d) A breakdown of the total capital equipment costs (including manufacturing costs) - (e) The safety features/inherently safer design concepts applied to the cube - (f) Reference material and data ii) Team Members iii) Elements of Poster Judging Rubric

-(1) The poster session and judging will take place during an allotted 20 minute time slot as part of the competition.
+This poster should clearly describe: - (a) Unique and innovative features of the cube - (b) Cube design description, drawings, and testing results - (c) PI and MCPI elements of the cube - (d) A breakdown of the total capital equipment costs (including manufacturing costs) - (e) The safety features/inherently safer design concepts applied to the cube - (f) Reference material and data b) Team Members i) The poster session and judging will take place during an allotted 20 minute time slot as part of the competition.
 Team members must be present during judging to answer questions from the judges.